 In our clinical trials and in compassionate use cases for ONC201, patients with H3 K27M mutations in different brain tumors, particularly diffuse intrinsic pontine glioma (DIPG), glioblastomas (GBM) and other high-grade midline tumors have shown promising results, including significant tumor shrinkage and other considerable clinical improvements.

 ONC201 is uniquely suited to address brain tumors because of the drug’s rare ability to cross the blood brain barrier, allowing it to achieve therapeutic concentrations within the brain tumor.
-In prior clinical trials, ONC201 demonstrated exceptional safety and is well-tolerated in patients.
+In prior clinical trials, ONC201 demonstrated that it is well-tolerated in patients.
 The drug antagonizes specific dopamine receptors that are highly expressed in tumors of the brain, particularly those that occur in its midline structures.
 By antagonizing these dopamine receptors in a unique way, ONC201 selectively shuts off cancer signaling pathways that are supporting tumor growth.
 This can stop the cancer from growing and induce tumor cell death that leads to tumor shrinkage and often other clinical improvements.
 Please refer the ‘Our Science’ section of our website for more information about how ONC201 acts on the dopamine receptor to control cancer.

 Dr. Minesh Mehta is a renowned expert in radiation oncology, proton therapy and neuro-oncology research at the Miami Cancer Institute.
 In the video below, he speaks about the challenges in treating patients with glioblastoma and other neuro-oncology indications and highlights the potential of ONC201 to address this devastating set of diseases.